Alon Abutbul: Personal life and death

 Abutbul was in a relationship with Israeli director Shir Bilya, with whom he had four children.
+In the early 2010s, Abutbul and Shir Bilya relocated their family to Los Angeles to accommodate his growing international film and television career, splitting their time between the United States and Israel.

-Abutbul was known for his social and political involvement: During the 2006 elections in Israel, Abutbul supported the Israeli Labor Party.
-During that time he wrote a special column in the Israeli web portal Walla! and the popular Israeli news website Ynet and in addition he composed a special song which dealt with corruption in Israeli society and leadership.
+Abutbul was known for his social and political involvement: During the 2006 elections in Israel, Abutbul supported and ran as a candidate for the Knesset as a member of the Israeli Labor Party.
+During that time he wrote a special column titled "The Democratic Block" in the Israeli web portal Walla! and the popular Israeli news website Ynet and in addition he composed a special song titled "Tignov" ("Steal"), which dealt with corruption in Israeli society and leadership.

 On 29 July 2025, Alon Abutbul collapsed while visiting Dor-HaBonim Beach (near HaBonim, Israel).
 After failed attempts at resuscitation, Magen David Adom declared him dead at age 60.
 At the time of his death, he was scheduled to start filming a new television series for the Israeli satellite television network, yes.